MarioGordon/Chatbot-with-Python/README.md

 # Chatbot with Python
- CHatbot made with python and AI tools like Tensorflow and Keras
+ Chatbot made with python and AI tools like Tensorflow and Keras